mstover/CodeLearner/README.md

     If instead you get a message that no java could be found, or you have an older version, then you will need to install java from [JDK Downloads](https://www.oracle.com/java/technologies/javase-downloads.html)
 1. Install **Gradle** ([Gradle Home Page](https://gradle.org)).
 Gradle is like Git in that it's a command line application.
-Once installed correctly, you should be able to run gradle commands.
+Once installed correctly (which just means unzipping it to where you want it to be), you should be able to run gradle commands.
+1. Once you have these three applications installed (git, java, gradle), you need them to be on your executable *PATH* for it all to work correctly.
+   1. Add the gradle/bin directory to your executable path ([?](#how-to-configure-your-executable-path)).
+   1. Add the jdk/bin directory to your executable path.
+Add git to your executable path (usually git's installer does that for you).
+   1. You may need to add an environment variable for JAVA_HOME (set to the main jdk directory, not the bin directory)
 1. Clone this project.
     1. Open your command line and "cd" to a directory where you want to recreate the CodeLearner project.
     1. once there, type "git clone https://github.com/mstover/CodeLearner.git codelearner".
 That will download the project